Practice hand coordination learning one of the most covered songs in music history

 - The melody starts each phrase on beat 3 of each measure, be careful!

 Remember these tips and start learning how to play Hallelujah on the piano with Skoove!
+You can start your one month free trial now!

 The lyrics describe the harmonic structure of the music.
 “The fourth, the fifth, the minor fall and the major lift”